agiguild/agiguild/README.md

 Read in more detail the [Token Economics](./token-economics.md).

-Open Source AI Guild is steward the funding of research and rewarding of contributors with a cryptographic token, $AGI.
+Open Source AI Guild is stewarding the funding of research and rewarding of contributors with a cryptographic token, $AGI.

 There are two primary users/holders of $AGI:
  - Open Source contributors are given $AGI for their work.
 Initial distribution will be based on past contributions to Open Source AI.